Cork Premier Junior Football Championship

-The Cork Premier Junior Football Championship (known for sponsorship reasons as the Bon Secours Cork Premier Junior Football Championship and abbreviated to the Cork PJFC) is scheduled to be an annual Gaelic football competition organised by the Cork County Board of the Gaelic Athletic Association and contested by the top-ranking junior clubs in the county of Cork in Ireland.
+The Cork Premier Junior Football Championship (known for sponsorship reasons as the McCarthy Insurance Group Cork Premier Junior Football Championship and abbreviated to the Cork PJFC) is an annual Gaelic football competition organised by the Cork County Board of the Gaelic Athletic Association and contested by the top-ranking junior clubs in the county of Cork in Ireland.
 It is the fifth tier overall in the entire Cork football championship system.

-The Cork Premier Junior Championship will be introduced in 2023 following a restructuring of the various intermediate and junior championships.
+The Cork Premier Junior Championship was introduced in 2023 following a restructuring of the various intermediate and junior championships.

-In its soon-to-be-introduced format, the Cork Premier Junior Championship will begin in late summer.
-The 12 participating club teams will be divided into three groups of four teams and play each other in a round-robin system.
-The three group winners and the three runners-up will proceed to the knockout phase that culminates with the final match.
-The winner of the Cork Premier Junior Championship will qualify for the subsequent Munster Club Championship.
+In its current format, the Cork Premier Junior Championship begins in early autumn.
+The 12 participating club teams are divided into three groups of four teams and play each other in a round-robin system.
+The three group winners and the three runners-up proceed to the knockout phase that culminates with the final match at Páirc Uí Chaoimh.
+The winner of the Cork Premier Junior Championship qualifies for the subsequent Munster Club Championship.

+Buttevant are the title holders after defeating St Nicholas' by 1-15 to 0-10 in the 2025 final.